LibreChat

 Finally, click on

-to save your agent.
-Go back, and then click onSave
+Createto save your agent.
+Go back, and then click onSaveto save your agent.

 Selecting the agent